benthehuman256/arcturus/README.md

 # arcturus
 Alternative icon sets for popular applications.
+Please read warning!

+## Warning to all

+I've just found out if you don't have the Product Sans font installed the icons look awful with default serif font!

 ## What is this?